Germany cyber security and cyber crime statistics

 25. Germany has the shortest data breach identification and containment time

 The popularity of security automation could be a reason that German companies are the quickest to identify and contain a breach.
 Identification occurs within 128 days, well below the global average of 207 days.
 Containment takes 32 days compared to the average of 73.
-The second quickest country is Canada, but it takes 40 days longer to identify and 16 days longer to contain a breach.

 26. Germany is the country most affected by stalkerware in Europe

-stalkerware study by Kaspersky found that Germany saw the highest number of incidents of stalkerware of all European countries investigated (some 1,012 incidents).
+stalkerware study by Kaspersky in 2021 found that Germany saw the highest number of incidents of stalkerware of all European countries investigated (some 1,012 incidents).
 This was despite a 34.5 percent reduction on the previous year (1,546 incidents recorded in 2020).

 Kaspersky 2021’s top 10 countries affected by stalkerware - Europe